F for Fake: Plot

-The film opens with Welles performing magic tricks for some children while Kodar watches nearby.
-Welles quotes Robert-Houdin to the effect that a magician is just an actor.
-Welles promises that for the next hour everything in the film will be based on solid fact.
-Kodar is then shown strolling around a street in a miniskirt while being ogled by the men on the street.
-Welles reveals the footage is taken from another experiment about girl-watching, where Kodar deliberately drew attention to herself and the men were unaware they were being filmed.
-Welles says her story will continue later in the film, and then narrates the story of Elmyr de Hory, an art forger who sold many fake paintings to museums and collectors all over the world.
-De Hory is shown throwing a dinner party at his home in Ibiza and being feted by European society, although he dances around the question of whether he is guilty or not.
-One of those filmed is Clifford Irving, who had published a biography of de Hory called Fake, and was later revealed to have been the forger of a fake "authorized biography" of Howard Hughes.
-Welles discusses the irony of Irving commenting on de Hory's forgery, while having committed a version of it himself (Welles states his belief that Irving must have been in the process of working on the hoax at the time he was filmed for the de Hory project).
-Irving and de Hory tell about the art dealers who were fooled by the forgeries, and Welles considers the question whether this means art dealers and appraisers are fake also.
+After performing magic tricks to children and quoting Jean Eugène Robert-Houdin to the effect that a magician is just an actor, Orson Welles makes a promise that everything seen in the next hour of the film will be factual.
+He is watched on by Oja Kodor, who partakes in an experiment in girl-watching, walking around deliberately drawing attention to herself and seeing how many men ogle her.
+Welles goes on to narrate the story of Elmyr de Hory, an art forger who sold many fake paintings to museums and collectors all over the world.
+De Hory throws a dinner party at his home in Ibiza, where he is feted by European society; one of his guests is Clifford Irving, who had published a biography of de Hory called Fake, and who tells about the art dealers who were fooled by De Hory's forgeries, leading Welles to consider whether this means art dealers and appraisers are fake also.

-Welles presents more of Irving's story of having had secret contact with Hughes, and the odd stories of Hughes's behavior that may or may not have been true.
-He wonders if believing such stories makes a person credulous or not, and questions the true wisdom of so-called experts, who verified Irving's forgery as authentic.
-Reichenbach is shown telling how de Hory provided him with several paintings of questionable authenticity, but the art dealers he gave them to were willfully blind to it.
-Welles notes that de Hory does not even own the house he lives in; it is provided for him by an art dealer.
-Welles recounts his own past use of fakery: how he got a job in Ireland by falsely claiming to be a famous New York actor, and how his broadcast of The War of the Worlds made deliberate use of fake news to enhance the story.
-He also notes the coincidence that his first film Citizen Kane was originally going to be a fictionalized version of Howard Hughes’ life.
+Welles notes the irony of Irving commenting on forgeries when he was revealed to have created a fake "authorized biography" of Howard Hughes, which contained unverified stories of Hughes' unusual behavior.
+Welles questions if believing such stories makes a person credulous or not, and questions the true wisdom of the experts who verified Irving's book as authentic.
+François Reichenbach tells how de Hory provided him with paintings of questionable authenticity, which art dealers seemed to willfully overlook.
+Welles recounts his own history with fakery: getting an acting job in Ireland by claiming to be a famous New York actor; his radio broadcast of The War of the Worlds; and how Citizen Kane was originally going to be a fictionalized version of Howard Hughes’ life.